spryker/spryker-docs/_includes/pbc/all/install-features/202410.0/install-the-payments-feature.md

 Cart reload, remove item, and update quantity are the default cart operations.
 Define the payment methods that you want to exclude from the cart operations.
+During the checkout steps, cart reloads are executed multiple times, and the payment methods are cleared.
-In the example below, the `PayPal Express` payment method name that is excluded from the cart operations.
+In the example below, the `PayPal Express` payment method name should be excluded from the cart operations in order to prevent the payment method from being cleared.

 **src/Pyz/Zed/PaymentCartConnector/PaymentCartConnectorConfig.php**